Skip to content

 How does this manifest itself in a real-world workplace?
 One common example is performance evaluations.
 Supervisors need to complete performance evaluations for each of their direct reports, but there’s no reason for them to access reviews of, well, anyone else across the organization.

 Additionally, RBAC effectively manages secure user access by connecting permissions only to roles, rather than to individual users.
 It’s important to make sure users have the right level of access from day one.
-It’s very difficult to rein in access after users have been given it.
+Unless elevated permissions are temporary – with both an expiration date and an automated workflow for revoking them, it’s very difficult to rein in access after users have been given it.

 Challenges of role-based access control